 So, exiting the sample you have electron waves that are either unchanged, of lower energy, or of the same energy, but deflected a teeny bit – and now you need to bend these jumbled waves back to hit the detector using other magnetic “lenses.”

-And now gets confusing.
-Even though electrons are actual physical things (teeny tiny though they may be) as opposed to just energy as photons are, due to their “wave-particle” duality they can still add through wave superposition – if 2 waves are traveling “in step” with one another (peaking and through-ing) at the same time), they add together constructively to give a stronger signal.
+And now things get (more) confusing.
+Electrons are actual physical things (teeny tiny though they may be) as opposed to merely energy as was the case with photons.
+But, due to electrons’ “wave-particle” duality they can still add through wave superposition – if 2 waves are traveling “in step” with one another (peaking and through-ing) at the same time), they add together constructively to give a stronger signal.
 But if 2 waves are traveling “out of step” with one another (one peaking while the other troughs) they cancel each other out in terms of the signal we see.
 We call this destructive interference and it can be complete (if the waves are 1/2 a wavelength out of step) or partial if they’re out of step by any other amount.

 As a result, in addition to just hitting the detector at slightly different places, the waves of electrons can have different amplitudes (strengths).
 And as a result of this, you’re able to get 3D information instead of just 2D like you’d get from a shadow of something completely solid.
 Instead of a shadow, these are “projection images” – you get different projection images depending on the orientation of the particle.
 And in the “2D classification” step, you sort the ones with similar orientations before going through all the even harder work of getting out the 3D info.